Best LinkedIn Profile Tips for 2025 – Career Growth Guide

 - Jeremy Schifeling for The Career Contessa

-Using “[your job title] at [your organization]” isn’t necessarily the best use of the space, unless those fields are something like “Marketing at Facebook” or “Physician at Mass General.”
-Focus on critical skills or competencies instead, for example, “Software engineer | Site Lead | Builder of Happy, High Performing Teams.”
+Using “[your job title] at [your organization]” isn’t necessarily the best use of this space — unless those fields are something like “Marketing at Facebook” or “Physician at Mass General.”
+Instead, focus on critical skills or competencies.
+For example: “Software Engineer | Site Lead | Builder of Happy, High-Performing Teams.”

-The first two points target search keywords, while the last point alludes to an interesting (and very intriguing) interpersonal skill.
-Even if you aren’t ready to branch out too far, don’t miss the chance to add a few ‘selling points’ to your page.
-“Accounting Manager @ Big Firm” is the basics, but “Accounting Manager | CPA | Compliance Professional” gets you more value from your headline space and makes your page more visible to recruiters.
+The first two points target search keywords, while the last alludes to an intriguing interpersonal skill.
+Even if you aren’t ready to branch out too far, don’t miss the chance to add a few selling points to your page.
+“Accounting Manager @ Big Firm” is the basics, but “Accounting Manager | CPA | Compliance Professional” gets you more value from your headline and makes your profile more visible to recruiters.

 Stand Out!